One way to see the world is by work-camping, sometimes called work-kamping.

 The couple also answers hordes of questions, some of which are more informed than others.

 “We’ve had people being serious and asking ‘When do they let the bears out?’”
 Irene says. “‘Or ‘When do they turn on the smoke?’” in the Smoky Mountains.

 Every question is treated respectfully.
 If the couple doesn’t know an answer, they’ll try to find someone who does, she says.

-When I visited with the Rays at the park, springtime allergies had taken Jim’s voice.
-His nods and smiles showed he agreed with his wife.
+When I visited with the Rays at the park, springtime allergies had taken Jimmie’s voice.
+His enthusiastic nods and smiles showed he agreed with his wife.

 For their efforts—nearly 5,000 hours of service to the park, the Rays have earned a Lifetime Achievement Award.

 “The one downside of coming here is we don’t get to see our grandchildren as much as we would like to,” Irene says.
 “But it’s not that big of a downside because most of the time they come up here “